inmyth/scala-templates/README.md

 Try ( 1 / 0 ) getOrElse(999)
 // 999
 ```
-We can use `recover` which returns a Try.
+We can also use `recover` which returns a Try.
 Usually we do it to defer the execution.
 ```dtd
 Try ( 1 / 0 ) recover {case exception => 999}
 // Success(999)